 There’s the moss-covered gnarled trees at Malahide Castle, the short drive to the stunning Wicklow Mountains National Park and the seaside towns of Howth (pronouced Hoath) and Sandycove (another link to Ulysses.)

 Just remember to dress for the weather.
 Almost all sorts of weather.
 Sunshine, rain, wind, hail, snow.
 In this respect, Dublin really does have it all ;-)

 If you’ve a car, it’s easy enough to visit these places yourself.
-Otherwise, the most straightforward way is to hop on a tour, like this one where someone can put the places into context for you.

 Yep, that’s right.
 Contrary to popular belief, it is possible to have a night out in Dublin without a single drop of Guinness or even a rendition of Danny Boy.
 The Dean Hotel is dripping with vintage cool, while new-distillery-on-the-block Teeling’s offers whiskey tasting beneath bright lights and whiter walls.